Neighborhood disorders: Noises created by abnormal behavior

 Please note

-If the owner does not comply with the policy, you must notify the condominium trustee and the President of the trade union council.
+In the event that the perpetrator does not comply with the co-ownership rules, you must notify the trustee, by any means (e-mail, letter, etc.), of the nuisance suffered.
 Indeed, the trustee is the guarantor of compliance with the rules governing joint ownership.
-He must therefore ensure the tranquility of the occupants of the building.
+He must therefore take all the necessary steps to preserve the tranquility of the occupants of the building.

-It is also recommended to check if there is municipal or prefectural decree concerning noise.
+Finally, it is also recommended to check whether there is a municipal (mayor's decision) or prefectural (prefect's decision) order concerning noise.

-If the owner does not comply with the municipal or prefectural order concerning the noise, the mayor must be notified by all means.
+If the perpetrator does not comply with the obligations of the municipal or prefectural decree, the mayor must be notified by all means.

 Who shall I contact